Areas of ExpertiseArchitecture/History of Modern Architecture/History of American Architecture/Skyscrapers

 M.S.
 Arch., Ph.D.
 Massachusetts Institute of Technology

-Gail Fenske teaches subjects in the history of modern European architecture and American architecture.
-Her lecture courses and seminars emphasize architecture’s intersection with broader social and cultural contexts, among them urban, technological, and visual, with the latter incorporating the fine arts, photography, and film.
+Gail Fenske teaches subjects in Art & Architectural History, including the history of modern architecture and American architecture.
+Her courses emphasize architecture’s intersection with broader social and cultural contexts, among them urban, technological, and visual, with the latter incorporating the fine arts, photography, and film.

 She is author of The Skyscraper and the City: The Woolworth Building and the Making of Modern New York (University of Chicago Press, 2008) and co-editor of Aalto and America (Yale University Press, 2012).
 She is currently preparing Skyscrapers for publication with the Library of Congress.
 She is also the author of several essays in books, among them Skyscraper Gothic (University of Virginia Press, 2017), The American Skyscraper: Cultural Histories (Cambridge University Press, 2005), and The Landscape of Modernity (John Hopkins University Press, 1997).